NOTE: Some of our group’s original projects can also be found on the main CNI webpage.

 “I have no special talents.
 I am only passionately curious”- Albert Einstein

 Following Albert Einstein’s advice, we try, explore, poke, question, and turn things inside out without adhering to the invisible boundaries of sub-fields that otherwise confine one’s curiosity.
-Also, we are both an experimental and partly a computational group.
+We are both an experimental and (partly) a computational group.

 We do have a method to our madness, as detailed below:

-Our research can be majorly divided into: Nano-bio and Nano-Energy.
-Both rely on @CUnanobio fundamental discoveries and understanding of nanomaterials.
+Our research can be majorly divided into: Nano-bio, Nano-Energy, and the Foundations of quantum mechanics and quantum biology.
+All thrusts rely on @CUnanobio fundamental discoveries and understanding of nanomaterials.

 Our history is defined by the materials we use, starting with those used during the Stone Age up until the present age of nanoscience and nanotechnology.
-Although we do venture into many other fields, primarily from a physicist’s standpoint, nanomaterials are “labs at the atomic scale” for realizing the elegance and beauty of quantum mechanics and objective reality, in general.
+Although we do venture into many other fields, primarily from a physicist’s standpoint, nanomaterials are “labs at the atomic scale” for realizing the elegance and beauty of quantum mechanics, in general.
 More importantly, harnessing the unique properties of nanomaterials can help realize new technologies, from energy storage to biosensors.

 @CUnanobio lab, as an integral part of the Clemson Nanomaterials Institute (CNI), focuses on multidisciplinary research to identify novel optical and electrical phenomena at the nanoscale that could be transformed into high impact and commercially and environmentally viable products such as batteries, supercapacitors, triboelectric nanogenerators, and biosensors.